cedriking/weaver/README.md

 # Contributing

-If you have found any bugs or just want to see some new features in Arweave Browser, feel free to open an issue.
+If you have found any bugs or just want to see some new features in Weaver, feel free to open an issue.
 I'm open to any suggestions and bug reports would be really helpful for me and appreciated very much.
-Arweave Browser is in heavy development and some bugs may occur.
+Weaver Browser is in heavy development and some bugs may occur.
 Also, please don't hesitate to open a pull request.
 This is really important to me and for the further development of this project.

 ## Running

-Before running Arweave Browser, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.
+Before running Weaver, please ensure you have [`Node.js`](https://nodejs.org/en/) installed on your machine.

 Firstly, run this command to install all needed dependencies.
 If you have encountered any problems, please report it.
 I will try to help as much as I can.